minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-egg-cartons.md

 ##### Game 5:

-You need a larger carton, for example a plastic tray from easter egg package for these games.
+You need a larger carton, for example a plastic tray from Easter egg package for these games.

 At first I turned the tray upside down and I put some kibble on the holes of the tray.
 Later on I put small corals as obstacles.
 Learn how to crochet corals in [here](/en/brain-games/corals/).